 Teenagers will love the challenge of indoor rock climbing gyms and also the new bouldering gyms.
 There are over 15 locatiosn that offer bouldering and indoor rock climbing in Sydney and you can find them all detailed on this post, plus there’s a map to show you exactly where they all are.

-Of course for many kids, especially the young ladies, shopping is one of the most important things for teenagers to do in Sydney.
+Of course for many kids, shopping is one of the most important things for teenagers to do in Sydney.
 Here’s a list of places to explore if shopping is your thing.

 - The Queen Victoria Building – deluxe boutiques

-- Birkenhead Point, huge centre full of outlet stores, catch the Shopper Hopper ferry from the city.
+- Birkenhead Point, huge centre full of outlet stores

 - Pitt Street Mall – the big stores